drkvogel/bb-quizzes/matrix/matrix.md

 >Since SCSS is a CSS extension, everything that works in CSS works in SCSS.

-Why does back() not work?
+### Why does back() not work?

-i.e. page seems to have disappeared
+i.e. page seems to have disappeared jQuery's [.html](http://api.jquery.com/html/) method **moves**, not copies innerHTML from the source element, and replaces the target innerHTML, which is lost unless explicitly saved somehow...

+alternative: use

+    document.getElementById("div1").style.display = "none";
+    document.getElementById("div2").style.display = "inline";

+to switch visibility of divs

 Display grids